 Get your story straight

 Before we start plotting extraordinary stories for our children, we have to make sure we fully understand our beliefs.
 Christmas is more than candy, gifts, and over-eating.
 Teaching our children the meaning of Christmas will be the first step.
 Why do we get presents in the first place anyway?
 Whether you teach your kids that the giving tradition began because of the wise men or plainly because it is the family tradition, you mustn't use Santa as the sole reason for Christmas.

 Understanding our creed gives meaning to the season and allows us to teach our kids the purpose of Christmas.

 Can Santa pay for my student loans?

-The difference between imagination and belief play a major role in breaking the truth to our kids.
-Imagination allows the children to create ideas and images in their mind, yet they do not necessarily affect the world around them.
-Beliefs, on the other hand, are things that we hold as truths, are shared by others around us and directly affect the way we live.
+The difference between imagination and belief plays a major role in breaking the truth to our kids.
+Imagination allows children to create ideas and images in their minds, yet they do not necessarily affect the world around them.
+Beliefs, on the other hand, are things that we hold as truths, are shared by others around us, and directly affect the way we live.
 Our children believe in Santa; therefore, it is part of their real world and it directly affects the environment.

-If your kid is in college you should definitely tell him that Santa is not real!
+If your kid is in college you should tell him that Santa is not real!

 Is Santa's naughty meter broken?

 Why do bad kids get good things?
 As parents, we are put in sticky situations in which our kids do not behave well, yet we don't want them to have a Christmas without gifts.
 The problem with this is that we can be helping them develop an irrational sense of ownership and teach them that their behavior doesn't affect the world around them.